Argo-Digital-LTD/staffscanner/src/terms-of-business.md

 **AWR 2010:** the Agency Workers Regulations 2010 (_SI 2010/93_).

-**Business Day:** a day other than a Saturday, Sunday, or public holiday in Scotland, when banks in Scotland are open for business.
+**Business Day:** a day other than a Saturday, Sunday, or public holiday, when banks are open for business.

 **Client:** the person, firm, or corporate body together with any subsidiary or associated person, firm, or corporate body (as the case may be) to whom the Temporary Worker is introduced.